StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

 <https://developers.google.com/resources/api-libraries/documentation/storagetransfer/v1/python/latest/>`_
 for more details.
 This package exports a few ways for interfacing with this logic.

-  1. A  module named :mod:`encode_utils.transfer_to_gcp` that defines the `Transfer` class, which provides the ability to transfer files from an S3 bucket (even non-ENCODE S3 buckets) to a GCP bucket.
+  1. A  module named :mod:`igvf_utils.transfer_to_gcp` that defines the `Transfer` class, which provides the ability to transfer files from an S3 bucket (even non-ENCODE S3 buckets) to a GCP bucket.
 It does so by creating what the STS calls a transferJob.
 A transferJob can also be created by passing in a URL list, which is a public file accessible through HTTP/S; GCS details at https://cloud.google.com/storage-transfer/docs/create-url-list.

-  2. The :class:`encode_utils.connection.Connection`
+  2. The :class:`igvf_utils.connection.Connection`
-     class has a method named :func:`encode_utils.connection.Connection.gcp_transfer_from_aws` that uses the above module and is specific towards working with ENCODE files.
+     class has a method named :func:`igvf_utils.connection.Connection.gcp_transfer_from_aws` that uses the above module and is specific towards working with IGVF files.
 Note: this requires AWS keys.
-If you simply want to copy released ENCODE files, you should When using this method, you don't need to specify the S3 bucket or full path of an S3 object to transfer.
-All you need to do is specify an ENCODE file identifier, such as an accession or alias, and it will figure out the bucket and path to the file in the bucket for you.
+If you simply want to copy released IGVF files, you should When using this method, you don't need to specify the S3 bucket or full path of an S3 object to transfer.
+All you need to do is specify an IGVF file identifier, such as an accession or alias, and it will figure out the bucket and path to the file in the bucket for you.

-  3. The method :func:`encode_utils.connection.Connection.gcp_transfer_from_urllist`, which doesn't
+  3. The method :func:`igvf_utils.connection.Connection.gcp_transfer_from_urllist`, which doesn't
-     require AWS keys since it only works with released ENCODE files.
-This method just creates the file that can be used directly as input to the Google Storage Transfer Service in the Google Console, or programatically to the method :func:`encode_utils.transfer_to_gcp.Transfer.from_urllist`.
+     require AWS keys since it only works with released IGVF files.
+This method just creates the file that can be used directly as input to the Google Storage Transfer Service in the Google Console, or programatically to the method :func:`igvf_utils.transfer_to_gcp.Transfer.from_urllist`.

-  4. The script :doc:`scripts/eu_s3_to_gcp` can be used, which calls the aforementioned method `gcp_transfer_from_aws` method, to transfer one or more ENCODE files to GCP.
+  4. The script :doc:`scripts/eu_s3_to_gcp` can be used, which calls the aforementioned method `gcp_transfer_from_aws` method, to transfer one or more IGVF files to GCP.
 Requires AWS keys.

 The Transfer class